Skip to content

 Measures and Dimensions

-Infoveave uses measures (numerical data) and dimensions (categorical attributes) to help you analyze and visualize data.
-Measures represent what you want to analyze, dimensions provide context, and hierarchies organize data.
+Infoveave uses Measures (numerical data) and Dimensions (categorical attributes) to help you analyze and visualize data.
+Measures represent what you want to analyze.
+Dimensions provide context, and hierarchies help you organize data.

 Measures

 Measures are numerical values that represent quantifiable data.
-They are typically the data points that you want to analyze, such as sales revenue, profit margins, or the number of products sold.
+These are typically the data points that you want to analyze, such as sales revenue, profit margins, or the number of products sold.

 Infoveave allows you to create and aggregate measures to perform calculations like sum, average, minimum, maximum, and more.